 On December 5, 2011 the Knesset approved the Law to Change the Tax Burden (Legislative Amendments) - 2011.
 According to the law the tax reduction that was provided in the Economic Efficiency Law, as aforementioned, will be cancelled and the company tax rate will be 25% as from 2012.
-The change in the tax rates is not expected to have a material effect on the financial statements.
+The change in the tax rates had no material effect on the financial statements.